May 25, 2026

 They get both.

-Leadership gaps are expensive from an operational, strategic, and cultural perspective.
+Leadership gaps are costly from operational, strategic, and cultural perspectives.

 In Life Sciences and Healthcare, where timelines are compressed and investor expectations remain high, the cost of waiting compounds quickly.